 PART 1 US REAL ESTATE MARKET IS VERY TRANSPARENT

-The US real estate market is very transparent, especially compared to many other countries.
-Closed sales transaction data becomes publicly available within 60 days after closing.
-In addition, agents are required to publicly post their exclusive listings within 24 hours, giving all agents access to inventory for sale.
+Unlike many countries, US real estate operates with full transparency.
+Closed sales data becomes public within 60 days.
+Agents are required to share exclusive listings within 24 hours, giving all brokers access to all inventory.

-PART 2 COMMISSIONS ARE PAID BY THE SELLER
+PART 2 MOST OFTEN, COMMISSIONS ARE PAID BY THE SELLER

 PART 3 NO EXTRA STAMP DUTIES FOR FOREIGN BUYERS